Condo board boss warned of worsening damage before collapse - WTMJ

 She added, “I acknowledge that we are talking about a huge project and a very large assessment.
 The longer we wait, the higher the bids will be.”

-Wodnicki did not immediately respond to phone, email and text messages seeking comment.
+Wodnicki did not immediately respond to phone, email and text messages seeking comment about the letter, which was first reported by USA Today and The Wall Street Journal.

 Just over two months later and with bids for the work still pending, the 12-story Champlain Towers South building in Surfside came tumbling down early last Thursday.
 While the structural problems from the 2018 inspection have come under intense scrutiny, no definitive cause has been identified for the collapse that has left at least 11 people confirmed dead and more than 150 unaccounted for.